LR-97/Pudendal_Vault/Code Documentation/Matlab/Electrode.md

 # Electrode.m
 ## What is this script for?
 This matlab script creates a comsol model of a participant's electrode.
 It requires two .xml files describing the electrode's centerline and the centroids of the electrode contacts.
-For more details, see [[Pudendal Protocol#Electrode reconstruction|here]].
+For more details, see [[PudendalProtocol#Electrode reconstruction|here]].

 ## Dependencies
 - [Comsol with Matlab](https://doc.comsol.com/5.4/doc/com.comsol.help.llmatlab/LiveLinkForMATLABUsersGuide.pdf)